datapointchris/markdown-toc.nvim/README.md

   another link format a better configuration structure for this is [planned](#todo), but for now you can set your own [formatter function](#advanced-examples).
-- You can disable fences but keep the updating feature by manually selecting your table of contents in visual mode, then running `:Mtoc`

 <!-- panvimdoc-ignore-start -->